 This proxy statement is furnished in connection with the solicitation by the Board of Directors of the Corporation of proxies for use at the Annual Meeting of Shareholders to be held at 2:00 P.M.
-(Central Time), at the Corporate Offices, 1328 Racine Street, Racine, Wisconsin on Friday, October 19, 2012, or any adjournment thereof.
-Holders of common stock of record at the close of business on August 31, 2012, are entitled to vote at the meeting and each shareholder shall have one vote for each share of common stock registered in the shareholder's name.
+(Central Time), at the Corporate Offices, 1328 Racine Street, Racine, Wisconsin 53403 on Friday, October 24, 2014, or any adjournment thereof.
+Holders of common stock of record at the close of business on August 29, 2014, are entitled to vote at the Annual Meeting and each shareholder shall have one vote for each share of common stock registered in the shareholder's name.
 Shares represented by a signed proxy appointment or electronic proxy vote will be voted in the manner specified in the form of proxy or, if no specification is made, in a manner consistent with the Board of Directors' recommendation for each of the proposals mentioned therein.
-The presence of a majority of the outstanding shares of common stock of the Corporation, either in person or represented by a signed proxy appointment or electronic proxy vote, will constitute a quorum at the meeting.
-The Corporation intends to mail this proxy statement to shareholders on or about September 14, 2012.
+The presence of a majority of the outstanding shares of common stock of the Corporation, either in person or represented by a signed proxy appointment or electronic proxy vote, will constitute a quorum at the Annual Meeting.
+The Corporation intends to mail this proxy statement to shareholders on or about September 22, 2014.